STRAN90/ThuyLewisNailsBrowsAndLashes/README.md

 5. Type 'git clone' into the terminal and then paste the link you copied in step 3.
 Press enter.

 - - -

-## Testing

-Testing was ongoing throughout the entire build.
-I utilised Google Chrome developer tools while building to pinpoint and troubleshoot any issues as I went along.
-Each device has been inspected using Google Chrome developer to ensure each page is fully reponsive on a variety of different screen sizes and devices.
-I have also physically tested the responsivness of the site on a number of different devices.

-The following issues were raised during my mid project meeting with my mentor:

-The Following items were brought up when I submitted my site to peer code review on slack.

 ### W3C Validator